Pre Loader

 By implementing best practices and prioritizing preventative care, our accredited facilities have successfully reduced the overall cost of health care delivery, benefiting both the facility and taxpayers through increased efficiency and decreased expenses.
 Additionally, the demonstrated success in cost reduction and efficient resource utilization serves as valuable justification for budget requests, showcasing the positive impact of accreditation on fiscal responsibility and the prudent use of financial resources within the correctional facility.

-Employee Certification, Education, and Training
+Employee Certification, Education,

 The NCCHC offers the Certified Correctional Health Professional (CCHP, CCHP-RN, CCHP-CP, CCHP-MH, CCHP-A) certifications.
 These certifications are designed for health care professionals including clinical providers, nursing, behavioral health, administrative staff, and leadership, and validate the expertise and knowledge of individuals in correctional health care.
 It covers various aspects such as clinical patient care, medical administration, legal and ethical considerations, and operational aspects specific to providing healthcare within a correctional environment.
 Holding these certifications demonstrates a commitment to excellence in providing health care services within the unique context of correctional facilities.